joinerk/OnTheFlipside/devlog.md

 Found tutorial for pushing objects around by Gwizz at https://youtu.be/QIEhUKHHaEk?si=RYa4dGO1m7kgxv8X Confused myself with collision layers and masks
 TODO:
-Button
+-Button
-Door
+-Door
-UI
+-UI
-Hide/activate platform
+-Hide/activate platform
-Edit physics of moving crate
+-Edit physics of moving crate
-Need to figure out how to make two tiles (door) into one object to interact with
+-Need to figure out how to make two tiles (door) into one object to interact with